keithmmitchell/post-install-config/README.md

 <h2>Configuration Steps</h2>

-The first step is to create a Supreme Admin role and assign them Full Control access.
+The first step is to create a Supreme Admin role and assign it Full Control access.
 To do this click on Admin Panel.

 <br />